Cunt Toward Enemy

 “Look around.
 Then tell me how stupid this is.”

 The dead bodies do lend an air of gravitas.
 Lazur presses flush against the bomb, trying to conceal his penetration.
-He exhales at the sticky feeling of his cock embedded in a high-yield, block-leveling explosive.
+He gasps at the tight, sticky sensation of his cock embedded in a high-yield, block-leveling explosive.

 “Why are you doing this?”